thunderBiscuit/blog/posts/gpg-part1.md

 gpg -sign-key Morpheus
 ```

-This will identify the key as `[full]` instead of `[unknown]` in your keyring.
-Notice that you do not need to sign a public key to use it in signature verification.
+This will identify the key as `[full]` instead of `[unknown]` in our keyring.
+Notice that we do not need to sign a public key to use it in signature verification; it simply is an added layer of certainty when verifying signatures.

-Once you have the public key of the signator of the piece of data you wish to verify in your keyring, you can do so in one line of code.
+Once we have the public key of the signator of the piece of data we wish to verify in our keyring, we can do so in one line of code.
 GPG will print the result of the signature verification on the console.
 In the case of a valid signature, it would look like this:

 ```bash
 gpg --verify message_from_Morpheus.txt.asc